You can work part-time and still get disability benefits. However, your eligibility largely depends on how much you make while working.

 SSI offers benefits to applicants with low incomes and few personal assets, even if they have not earned enough work credits throughout their employment history.
-If you do not earn much money and have only worked part-time throughout your lifetime, you might meet the requirements for SSI.
+If you do not earn much money and have only worked part-time or sporadically throughout your lifetime, you might meet the requirements for SSI.

 Can I Get a Part-time Job While Receiving Disability Benefits?

-The goal of disability benefits is to provide financial resources while you cannot work.
+The goal of Disability benefits is to provide financial resources while you cannot work.
 However, for some individuals, their conditions will get better over time, allowing them to work part-time or full-time jobs.

 The SSA gives you a trial period in which you work regularly.
 This is a “test run” to see if you can return to the workforce.
 During this time, your benefits will continue.
 If your disability still prevents you from working full-time, you can stop and continue receiving benefits.

-Why Work with a Social Security Disability Lawyer From Our Firm On Your Case?
+Why Work With a Social Security Disability Lawyer From Our Firm on Your Case?